arthurlacoste/drsanti.fr/_pages/qui-suis-je.md

 Looking for a <strong>tattoo apprenticeship</strong>.

-Active as a comic book illustrator with the name of "santi".
+Active as a cartoonist &amp; illustrator with the name of "santi".